ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

 - If the response was successful, we save in our database the `stripe_user_id`  that we received and then we show a success message to the user.

 ### Create your own Stripe account
-If you don't have a Stripe account yet you can create one [here](https://dashboard.stripe.com/register?redirect=%2Fconnect%2Foverview).
+If you don't have a Stripe account yet, you can create one [here](https://dashboard.stripe.com/register?redirect=%2Fconnect%2Foverview).
 For now you'll only need it to access your [settings](https://dashboard.stripe.com/account/applications/settings) and [credentials](https://dashboard.stripe.com/account/apikeys).

-### Add a "Connect with Stripe" button
+### Step 1: Add a "Connect with Stripe" button
 Users should have a [link](https://stripe.com/docs/connect/express-accounts#integrating-oauth) to connect their Stripe account.
 For the UI we can use one of the [designed buttons](https://stripe.com/newsroom/brand-assets) that Stripe offers.